raspberrypilearning/using-seed-in-python/en/step_1.md

 When creating random numbers with Python, you can use a **seed** to generate the numbers.
 If you start from the same seed, and ask for the same sequence of numbers, then you can create repeatable randomness.
 This can be useful for many different things including:

 - for positioning objects on the screen.
 If you're [drawing the night sky](https://trinket.io/python/c67c589510?outputOnly=true&runOption=run){:target="_blank"}, you don't want to pick where every star goes!
-- as a cheat, like with the dice roll in the [Hello World](https://projects.raspberrypi.org/en/projects/hello-world) project, and also to prevent cheating if you are making a game
+- as a cheat, like with the dice roll in the [Hello World](https://projects.raspberrypi.org/en/projects/hello-world) project
+- to create worlds (like in Minecraft), deciding where resources and creatures are randomly placed

 Here is an example using `seed` as a cheat: